googleapis/google-cloud-ruby/google-cloud-firestore/samples/CONTRIBUTING.md

 ## Set up environment

-Before you start on a pull request, you should prepare your work environment for development, acceptance testing and the interactive console (optional).
+Before you start on a pull request, you should prepare your work environment.

 ### Local development setup